glowkeeper/P3D/docs/labs/week4Session1.md

 }
 ```

-Drag the _Grower_ script onto the _Lowpoly Flower_ in the hierarchy.
-Set the _Player_ field to "Player", the _Hibernate_ field to "Hibernate" and the _Grow_ field to "Grow".
+Drag the _Grower_ script onto the _Lowpoly Flower_ in the hierarchy and set its _Player_ field to "Player", the _Hibernate_ field to "Hibernate" and the _Grow_ field to "Grow" in the _Inspector_.
 Ensure your _PlayerCapsule_ (FPSController) has the "Player" tag set.
 Finally, add a _Box Collider_ to the _Lowpoly Flower_, set _Is Trigger_ and position and size the collider so it looks similar to Figure 3, below.

 ![](./images/boxCollider.png)